Membership

 Teams

-NIHGA teams shall have at least 12 but no more than 25 members.
-The Board of Directors may increase the upper limit beyond 25 or establish new teams at the season start to accommodate increased membership.
+NIHGA teams shall have at least 12 but no more than 30 members.
+The Board of Directors may increase the upper limit or establish new teams at the season start to accommodate increased membership.

 Conduct

 The use of any golf course is a privilege.
 Conduct of the NIHGA members, therefore, must be beyond reproach and the rules of the game and the course must be fully observed.
 Members shall replace or seed all divots, rake bunkers, repair ball marks, and keep riding and pull carts well away from the putting greens, sand traps and tees.
+Golf is a game of etiquette, good manners, and fair play.
+It can also be a game of frustration, and members are expected to contain their frustration on the course, in the clubhouse, and in the parking lot.
+Physical or verbal aggression against others can create an unsafe or toxic environment and will NOT BE TOLERATED.
+This includes, but is not limited to threats, altercations, throwing clubs, tirades or tantrums, yelling at other players, intentionally hitting into other players to speed up their game, or other similarly disconcerting displays of aggression.
 The Board of Directors may discipline members for misconduct with disqualification or suspension from one or more outings.

 Guests